-Designed to be the greenest building in the world, the Center for Sustainable Landscapes (CSL) at Phipps Conservatory and Botanical Gardens generates all of its own energy and treats all storm and sanitary water captured on-site.
+The Center for Sustainable Landscapes (CSL) at Phipps Conservatory and Botanical Gardens generates all of its own energy and treats all storm and sanitary water captured on-site.
 It is the first and only building to meet four of the highest green certifications:

 • Living Building Challenge, the world’s most rigorous green building standard

 • LEED® Platinum — tied for the highest points awarded under version 2.2

 • First and only Four Stars Sustainable SITES Initiative™ (SITES™) for landscapes project (pilot)